Cathedral of Christ the Saviour: Demolition

 In view of the allotment of the site on which the Cathedral of Christ the Saviour is located, for the construction of the Palace of Soviets, the said temple should be liquidated and demolished.
 Instruct the Presidium of the Moscow Oblast Executive Committee to liquidate (close) the church within ten days ...
 The petition of the OGPU economic department for gold washing and the petition for the construction of the Palace of Soviets for the transfer of building material to be submitted to the secretariat of the All-Russian Central Executive Committee.

 For several months, urgent work was carried out to dismantle the temple building, the remains of which it was eventually decided would be blown up.
 On 5 December 1931, the Cathedral of Christ the Saviour was dynamited and reduced to rubble.
 It took more than a year to clear the debris from the site.
 The construction of the Palace of Soviets was ultimately halted due to a lack of funds, problems with flooding from the nearby Moskva River, and the outbreak of World War II.
 Some of the marble from the walls and benches of the cathedral was used in nearby Moscow Metro stations.
 The original marble high reliefs were preserved and are now on display at the Donskoy Monastery.
 For many decades, these reliefs were the only reminders of one of the largest Orthodox churches ever built.
 The flooded foundation hole remained on the site, but in 1958 under Nikita Khrushchev, it was transformed into the world's largest open air swimming pool, named Moskva Pool.

 The huge area of evaporation generated by the huge water surface of the pool was the cause of corrosion of neighboring buildings.
-In particular, employees of the Pushkin Museum complained that the location of the outdoor pool negatively affects the safety of the exhibits.
+In particular, employees of the Pushkin Museum complained that the location of the outdoor pool negatively affected the safety of the exhibits.